purton-tech/cloak/www/content/blog/rust-on-nails/index.md

         condition: service_healthy
 ```

-We also need to add a healthcheck to our db section so that we know when the database is ready.
+We also need to add a health check to our db section so that we know when the database is ready.

 ```yml
   db: